Last weekend I attended the Dutch Open Hackathon

 in the UP building (previously known as IJ-toren) in Amsterdam.

 I went there as part of team 'Pi Ducks'.
 The team consisted of some colleagues from bol.com (where I started working in July) and a front-end designer we met through Twitter.
 We had a pretty broad range of skills in one team!

 Our working title was "Ik ga op vakantie en neem mee" which is a Dutch little memory game where everyone has to cite a list of items to bring on holiday, pick a new item and then the turn goes to the next person, who has to cite that entire thing again.
 N+1.

 We had quickly decided to make it an HTML5 web app which would make it compatible for all devices.
 Also something lightweight with a REST API backend.
 The front-end is a heavily modified Twitter Bootstrap with jQuery for event handling and loading and parsing of the JSON.
-Meanwhile we used CSS3 for some of the subtle animations.
-The backend is a Gradle project written in Java/Groovy (not everyone knew Groovy well enough, so it got rather mixed) which boots up a Jetty server with Jersey so we would have a REST API.
+Meanwhile, we used CSS3 for some subtle animations.
+The backend is a Gradle project written in Java/Groovy (not everyone knew Groovy well enough, so it got rather mixed) which boots up a Jetty server with Jersey, so we would have a REST API.

 Flow of the app

 The flow of the app was to find flights leaving from a specific airport for that day from transavia.com (makes it limited to their journeys), then get the prices and the weather for the destination, after that we would load products from bol.com based on the type of weather (hard coded mapping, "sun" == "sunscreen") then we would load recipes from ah.nl (hard coded mapping, "spain" == "spaans", which won't find "paella" unless "spaans" is included in the title).